Liona Poon: Biography

-Poon relocated back to Hong Kong in 2016 and was appointed by The Chinese University of Hong Kong (CUHK) as an associate professor at the Department of Obstetrics and Gynaecology in 2016.
+Poon relocated back to Hong Kong in 2016 and was appointed by The Chinese University of Hong Kong (CUHK) as an Associate Professor at the Department of Obstetrics and Gynaecology in 2016.
 In 2018, Poon was promoted to Professor (Clinical).
-In 2020, Poon was appointed as a trustee of the International Society of Ultrasound in Obstetrics and Gynecology.
+In 2020, Poon was appointed as a trustee of the International Society of Ultrasound in Obstetrics and Gynecology.In 2024, she was appointed as President-elect (2024-2026) of the International Society of Ultrasound in Obstetrics and Gynecology.

 In August 2022, Poon was appointed Chairperson of the Department of Obstetrics and Gynaecology, Chinese University of Hong Kong.
 In the same year, she obtained FHKCOG, FHKAM (Obstetrics and Gynaecology).